Natalie-2004/YelpCamp/README.md

 #### 1.6 Updates

 - Create User model for handle users' registration, login and logout process using passport.js
-- Implement express routes for users' reuqests
+- Implement express routes for users' requests
 - Restrict unlogin-users from modifying, commenting at campgrounds
-- Use middleware to execute login logic and presever url that unlogin-users previsouly visited after being redirected to login site
+- Use middleware to execute login logic and preserve url unlogin-users visited previously after being redirected to login site
 - Refactor narBar to carry out functionalities such as login, logout and register
-- Decroate corresponding forms to collect users credentials such as usernames, emails and passwords for verification
+- Decorate corresponding forms to collect users credentials such as usernames, emails and passwords for verification
+- Limit client-side access to unauthorised users
+- Enhance permission at both Campground and Review models
+- Display authors for campground and reviews

 ## 2. Technologies 🛠️